Types of financial aid

 Merit-based aid is typically awarded in the form of scholarships.
 For many of our scholarships, no separate application is needed—we will award based on your application for admission.

 Grants are typically need-based funds provided by the federal or state government.
-Earlham College also administers its own grant funds, thanks to our generous donors and alum.
+Earlham College also administers its own grant funds, thanks to our generous donors and alumni.
 Grant funding does not have to be repaid.
 To be considered for grants, make sure to complete the FAFSA.

 Loans are funds provided by the federal government or financial institutions.
 Loans must be repaid once you graduate or if you withdraw or drop to less than half-time enrollment.
 Each academic year, you’ll need to submit the FAFSA to Earlham to be eligible for federal loans.
 Since the cost of your program paired with the other aid you receive affects your eligibility for any Federal Direct Loan, your eligibility for loans is individually determined by the Earlham College’s Office of Financial Aid.